WaffleHacks/website-2022/src/pages/privacy-policy.md

 This Privacy Policy was last updated on April 23, 2022.

 ## Contact Us
-Should you have any questions, concerns or feedback regarding this Privacy Policy, please contact us by email at: team@wafflehacks.org.`;
+Should you have any questions, concerns or feedback regarding this Privacy Policy, please contact us by email at: team@wafflehacks.org.
-export default md;